Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Curci-Ferrari Type Restrictions: Explicit Derivations

 The above sacrosanct requirements lead to the following {\it additional} (anti-)BRST as well as (anti-)co-BRST symmetry transformations for the Nakanishi-Lautrup fields

-which have {\it not} been listed in the equations \eqref{2}, \eqref{3}, \eqref{11} and \eqref{12}.
+which have {\it not} been listed in the equations~\eqref{2},~\eqref{3},~\eqref{11} and~\eqref{12}.
 However, these symmetry transformations (i) are off-shell nilpotent of order two, and (ii) are very important because they will play very crucial roles in our next subsection where we shall derive the (anti-)BRST and (anti-)co-BRST invariant CF-type restrictions from the symmetry considerations.

 We end this subsection with the following remarks.
-First of all, we have observed that our $3D$ combined system of the free Abelian 1-form and 2-form gauge theories is endowed with a couple of {\it non-trivial} CF-type restrictions (i.e. $B_\mu + \bar B_\mu + \partial_\mu \phi = 0, \; {\cal B}_\mu + \bar {\cal B}_\mu + \partial_\mu \widetilde \phi = 0$) which are the hallmarks of our present $3D$ BRST-quantized theory.
+First of all, we have observed that our $3D$ combined system of the free Abelian 1-form and 2-form gauge theories is endowed with a couple of {\it non-trivial} CF-type restrictions (i.e. $B_\mu + \bar B_\mu + \partial_\mu \phi = 0, \; {\cal B}_\mu + \bar {\cal B}_\mu + \partial_\mu \widetilde \phi = 0$) which are the hallmarks of our present $3D$ BRST-quantized theory (see, e.g.~\cite{bon1,bon2} for details).
 Second, it is the presence of these CF-type restrictions that we have been able to prove that our Lagrangian densities~\eqref{1} and \eqref{10} are coupled and equivalent.
-Third, the CF-type restrictions are {\it physical} restrictions on our theory because they are (anti-)BRST as well as (anti-)co-BRST invariant [cf. Eq.~\eqref{24}] under the symmetry transformations \eqref{2}, \eqref{3}, \eqref{11}, \eqref{12} and \eqref{25}.
-Fourth, as stated earlier, the CF-type restrictions~\eqref{22} are {\it not} the EL-EoMs because they do {\it not} emerge out either from Lagrangian density~\eqref{1} or from \eqref{10} independently.
-Finally, it is clear from (23) that the restrictions: $ B_\mu - \bar B_\mu = 2 \, (\partial^\nu B_{\nu\mu}), \; {\cal B}_\mu - \bar {\cal B}_\mu = 2 \, \varepsilon_{\mu\nu\sigma}\, \partial^\nu A^\sigma $ are also true and they can satisfy~\eqref{21}.
-However, these are {\it not} chosen as the CF-type restrictions because of other reasons which are explained in our forthcoming Susecs.~\ref{sec4.2} and~\ref{sec4.3} where we take into account the symmetry considerations for the coupled Lagrangian densities and the requirements of the absolute anticommutativity properties between the specific set of the off-shell nilpotent symmetry transformations.\\
+Third, the CF-type restrictions are {\it physical} restrictions on our theory because they are (anti-)BRST as well as (anti-)co-BRST invariant [cf. Eq.~\eqref{24}] under the symmetry transformations \eqref{2},~\eqref{3},~\eqref{11},~\eqref{12} and~\eqref{25}.
+Fourth, as stated earlier, the CF-type restrictions~\eqref{22} are {\it not} the EL-EoMs because they do {\it not} emerge out either from Lagrangian density~\eqref{1} or from \eqref{10} separately and independently.
+Finally, it is clear from equation~\eqref{23} that the restrictions: $ B_\mu - \bar B_\mu = 2 \, (\partial^\nu B_{\nu\mu}), \; {\cal B}_\mu - \bar {\cal B}_\mu = 2 \, \varepsilon_{\mu\nu\sigma}\, \partial^\nu A^\sigma $ are also true and they can satisfy~\eqref{21}.
+However, these are {\it not} chosen as the CF-type restrictions because of other reasons which are explained in our forthcoming Subsecs.~\ref{sec4.2} and~\ref{sec4.3} where we take into account the symmetry considerations for the coupled Lagrangian densities and the requirements of the absolute anticommutativity properties between the specific set of the off-shell nilpotent and continuous symmetry transformation operators of our $3D$ BRST-quantized field-theoretic system.